Skip to content

 2. Pour jello over the top: Next mix together jello with hot water.
 Stir until completely dissolved, about 2 minutes.
 Then add cold water and stir for 1 minute.
 Pour the jello mixture evenly over the cake, then chill in the refrigerator for at least 1 hour.

 4. Chill, top, and serve!
-Cover and store in the fridge until ready to serve.
+Cover the jello cake and store in the fridge until ready to serve.
 Top with fresh berries or sprinkles just before serving.

 • Cool cake: Make sure the cake is completely cool before adding the whipped topping (or else it will melt).

-• Topping: Decorate with fresh fruit, and sprinkles, or leave plain with just the topping.
+• Topping: Decorate with fresh fruit, and sprinkles, leave plain or add a layer of pie filling on top of cake before adding the whipped cream.

 • Storing: Store any leftovers in the fridge for up to 3 days.
 Just make sure to cover it with a lid or plastic wrap.